Logius-standaarden/fsc-external-contract/architecture.md

 ## Trust and Validation Model

 The key architectural principle is **trust transfer**: the delegatee asserts authority to act on behalf of the delegator, backed by an external contract reference.
-The receiving party (Directory or API provider) performs manual validation of this assertion before accepting the Contract.
+The receiving party (Directory or API provider) performs validation of this assertion before accepting the Contract.

 ### Trust Relationships